mileweb/ngportal-language/readme.md

 This project should only be worked on with this tool.

-Before you commit, please do a `git diff` to make sure you did not change the line order, indentation, line-end etc. Only the lines you actually modified should show up in the diff.
+Before you commit, please do a `git diff` to make sure you did not inadvertantely change the line order, indentation, line-end etc. Only the lines you actually modified should show up in the diff.
 Otherwise it will be very difficult to track changes.